Alfred Anderson (veteran)

 Alfred Anderson (25 June 1896 – 21 November 2005) was a Scottish joiner and veteran of the First World War.
 He was the last known holder of the 1914 Star (the Old Contemptibles), the last known combatant to participate in the 1914 World War I Christmas truce, Scotland's last known World War I veteran, and Scotland's oldest man for more than a year.

 Early life

 Alfred Anderson was born on 25 June 1896 at 20 Kirloch Street, Dundee.
 He was the son of Andrew Anderson, a joiner, and Christina Thomas Emmerson.
-His parents married on 5 September 1888 in Chicago, Illinois, where they had two sons before returning to Scotland.
+His parents married on 5 September 1888 in Chicago, United States, where they had two sons before returning to Scotland.
 The Andersons went on to have four more children, including Alfred.
 Andrew Anderson died on 31 July 1943, aged eighty-one, of bronchial asthma – from which he had suffered for over twenty-five years – and bronchopneumonia.
 Christina Anderson died of cardiovascular degeneration on 9 January 1953, aged eighty-four.
 Alfred registered both of his parents' deaths.